Dependencies

 , we recommend using the pypi:

-key instead of the python:
+key instead of the site_package:

 key.

-However, the python:
+However, the site_package:

 key works great if you already used pip